 Britt F. Pados , PhD, RN, NNP-BC ; Jinhee Park , PhD, RN et alAdvances in Neonatal Care • Vol. 16, No. 2 • pp. 143-150 (2016)

 Abstract: Eighteen assessment tools met inclusion criteria.
 Of these, 7 were excluded because of limited available literature or because they were intended for use with a specific diagnosis or in research only.
 There are 11 assessment tools available for clinical practice.
 Only 2 of these were intended for bottle-feeding.
 All 11 indicated that they were appropriate for use with breastfeeding.
 None of the available tools have adequate psychometric development and testing.

 Implications for Practice: All of the tools should be used with caution.
 The Early Feeding Skills Assessment and Bristol Breastfeeding Assessment Tool had the most supportive psychometric development and testing.

 Implications for Research: Feeding assessment tools need to be developed and tested to guide optimal clinical care of infants from birth through 6 months.
-A tool that assesses both bottle- and breastfeeding would allow for consistentassessment across feeding methods.
+A tool that assesses both bottle- and breastfeeding would allow for consistentassessment across feeding method.